 Course Exemption Possibilities

-If you are a CPA (or have passed the Financial Accounting and Reporting section of the CPA examination), CA, CMA, CFA (Level II or higher), or equivalent, you are automatically exempt from NCC 5000—you will not need to take the exemption exam.
+If you are a CPA (or have passed the Financial Accounting and Reporting section of the CPA examination), CA, CMA, CFA (Level II or higher), or equivalent, you are automatically exempt from NCC 5000—you will not need to take the exemption exam, nor will you be allowed to take the accounting course.
 Please email a copy of your certificate or scores to the Johnson Registrar Office after June 1 to confirm your exemption.

 The Accounting exemption exam is a problem-based exam similar to the NCC 5000 course exams.
 Only a passing, not perfect, performance is needed for exemption.